jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 _Last Updated: November 30, 2018_

 !!!warning
-JW Player has deprecated support for JW Showcase for Apple TV !!!
+JW Player has deprecated support for JW Showcase for Apple TV.
+!!!

 JW Showcase is a sample application that leverages playlists from JW Platform to distribute your content across platforms.
 This guide will provide instructions for getting set up with our web app.